Aerial Biology and Entomology

 Amazingly, Helikites can also be used highly effectively to sample animal life living in tall trees by allowing the insect net below the Helikite to brush against the leaves thus causing the insects to fall into the net.
 This field of study has never been possible to investigate in such a way before.
 It is far more simple and humane than the traditional way of sampling by fogging the trees with insecticide, to cause the insects to fall dead to the ground.

 Helikites allow information to be rapidly gained about migration, population levels, agricultural pest behaviour, disease vector transmission, forest ecology, bat and bird prey, genetic studies, seasonal and weather factors related to flight, and numerous other important subjects.

-Unlike blimps and other aerostats, Helikites are stable in most weather conditions.
+Unlike blimps and other aerostats, Helikites are stable in almost all weather conditions.